aktai0/Testing/README.md

 ##Usage

-- Create a file named `riot_key` (no extension) with a Riot API key and save it in the same output folder as VS.exe.
+- Create a file named `riot_key` (no extension) with a Riot API key and save it in the same folder as VS.exe.

 - Click "Load Matches" and "Start" to begin loading in match data.
 Click Slow API if using a developer API key (up to 10 calls / 10 seconds), or Fast API if using a production API key (up to 3000 calls / 10 seconds).